eleonoraalei/2018-01-30/README.md

 I will introduce on the use on Cython as an easy way to extends Python with C/C++ code.

-We will use Cython inside a Jupyter notebook, and with Python 2.7.
+We will use Cython inside a Jupyter notebook, with Python 2.7.
 In case you use `conda`, install Cython.
-At you terminal prompt:
+At your terminal prompt type:
 ```
 conda install cython
 ```